jhidding/literatept/lit/index.md

 # LiteratePT

 [SmallPT](https://www.kevinbeason.com/smallpt/) by Kevin Beason is a global illumination ray tracer in 100 lines of C++.
-Let's translate it to Rust; not in a 100 lines, but extremely literate.
-I'll sacrifice some of SmallPt's compactness for better semantics.
+This is a translation into Rust; not in a 100 lines, but extremely literate.
+I've not tried to be compact at all.
+All the math and equations are explained, and I've tried to explain some concepts in Rust.

 ![4000 spp rendering](img/image.png){style='width:100%'}

 This uses the following programming techniques:

 - Property testing
-* Traits
+- Traits
 - Algebraic data types
 - Multi-threading using Rayon

+TODO:

+- [ ] Explain the sub-pixel sampling
+- [ ] Explain use of Rayon in `Image::for_each`
+- [ ] Explain `RGBColour` structure
+- [ ] Add command-line interface
+- [ ] Fix performance issues with writing output

 ``` {.toml file=Cargo.toml}
 [package]